 Adaptation Fund ESP Reference Potential impact and Risks Further Assessment and/or Mitigation required (Refer to annex 4: ESMP) ESP 1 Compliance with the law: No risk identified.
 Following a detailed assessment as per section II - E of the National and Custom Union Laws and Technical Regulations applicable to Kyrgyzstan and in close cooperation with Kyrgyz national authorities, the RRPCP-Adapt proposal does not present risks to compliance with the ESP 1 for Compliance with the Law as defined in the AF ESP guidelines.
 No ESP 2 Access and equity: A possible risk to access and equity may be posed by challenges to reforms by vested powers, poor governance, corruption, weak public institutions and lack of transparency.
 One of the major factors of the pastoral sector's poor performance in Kyrgyzstan is weak institutions at the national level responsible for ensuring policy and the regulatory framework, producing and transferring required knowledge, and providing technical support to pasture users.
 In addition, the lack of institutions at the local level to mobilize farmers to jointly govern communal resources and protect their rights leads to low productivity of the sector, and high incidence of poverty in mountainous livestock communities.
-Yes ESP 3 Marginalised and vulnerable groups: The project will specifically target the marginalised and vulnerable by using and verifying official registry of social passport holders.
-Thorough the BALI programme in component 3 the project will directly benefit 3,000 women, youth and men from vulnerable households (targeting 15,900 household members) in providing them with life skills, training, long-term coaching and grant capital.
-The project will also bring broad benefits to the marginalised and vulnerable groups in terms of improved management through the implementation of 23 Pasture Management Plans and 4,000 ha of afforestation, reforestation and forest enrichment in climate-vulnerable areas, which is essential for the livelihoods of the climate-vulnerable rural poor as these groups are disproportionately more dependent on the natural resources for their livelihoods.
-No ESP 4 Human rights: No risk identified.
+Yes ESP 3 Marginalised and vulnerable groups: ESP 4 Human rights: No risk identified.
 This project affirms the rights of all people and does not violate any pillar of human rights.
 The project will also work towards addressing some of the recommendations of the OHCHR Special Rapporteur recommendations.
 No ESP 5 Gender equality and women's empowerment: As required by the AF Gender Policy an Initial Gender Assessment (GA) was conducted and is presented in annex 5 of the project proposal.
 The proposal does not include elements that are known to exclude or hamper a gender group based on legal, regulatory, or customary grounds.
 The proposal also does not maintain or exacerbate gender inequality or the consequences of gender inequality.
 The project actively pursues women participation in project activities and stakeholder consultation.
 The project has set a target to ensure that 30% of pasture committee members are women, and there is a potential risk that this target may not be met if specific strategies aren't deployed.
 Yes ESP 6 Core labour rights: No risk identified.
 The project will not face constraints in ensuring respect for international and national labour laws and codes, for any work that may be carried out in relation to the project.
 This includes the eight International Labour Organization core labour standards ratified by Kyrgyzstan.
 The Project will ensure that workers' rights are respected at all times and upheld to international standards.
 No ESP 7 Indigenous peoples: No risk identified.
 There are no indigenous people in Kyrgyzstan.
 No ESP 8 Involuntary resettlement: AF definition of Involuntary resettlement refers to physical displacement (relocation or loss of shelter) and to economic displacement (loss of assets or access to assets that leads to loss of income sources or other means of livelihood).
 None of the project activities involve any risk of involuntary physical displacement.
 The project may cause temporary economic displacement because of land restoration interventions (e.g. afforestation, rotational grazing, exclosures, etc.) associated with the temporary loss of access to assets (pastures and forest land) as they are protected for the purpose of regeneration in line with the CLPMPs or Lezkhoz afforestation plans.
 These risks have not yet been identified precisely as the contents of the CLPMPs and Lezkhoz afforestation plans are considered USPs.
 Yes

-$^{\rm 112}$ Subject to review per USP appraisal process.
+&lt;sup>113 Subject to review per USP appraisal process.